nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

       Also see :ref:`zephyr:mac-setup-alts` for additional information.

-If you are interested in building `Connected Home over IP`_ applications, install also the `GN`_ meta-build system to generate the Ninja files that the |NCS| uses.
+If you are interested in building `Project Connected Home over IP`_ applications, install also the `GN`_ meta-build system to generate the Ninja files that the |NCS| uses.

 .. tabs::